JetBrains-Research/astminer/README.md

 #### Examples

-If you want to use `astminer` as a library in your Java/Kotlin-based data mining tool, check the following:
+If you want to use `astminer` as a library in your Java/Kotlin-based data mining tool, check the following usage examples:

 * A few simple [examples](src/examples) of using `astminer` in Java and Kotlin.
-* Using `astminer` as a part of another mining tool — [psiminer](https://github.com/JetBrains-Research/psiminer).
+* [psiminer](https://github.com/JetBrains-Research/psiminer), a mining tool that uses `astminer`.

 Please consider trying Kotlin for your data mining pipelines: from our experience, it is much better suited for data collection and transformation instruments than Java.